 - Are all study programs also offered in English?

 I would like to find out more about a degree program at Hamm-Lippstadt University of Applied Sciences (HSHL) and/or I have questions about my choice of degree program: Whom should I contact?

-You can make an appointment with the General Student Counseling.
-In the personal consultation, you can clarify your questions and obtain information about the contents and structure of the degree programs and about studying at HSHL in general.
-In addition, the Generel Student Counseling offers you support in deciding on a degree program.
-Simply make an appointment by calling +49 (0)2381 8789 -130 or sending an e-mail to firstname.lastname@example.org
+You can make an appointment with the International Office.
+In a personal consultation, you can clarify your questions and obtain information about the contents of the study programs and about studying at HSHL in general.
+In addition, the General Student Counseling offers you support in deciding on a study program.

 - Does HSHL offer integrated degree programs?

 Do I definitely get a place in a non-admission degree program?